 You should be re-cautioned when you are formally interviewed by the police, so that your right to silence is fresh in your mind.

 Whether or not you should exercise your right to silence is something that you think about carefully, with the benefit of legal advice.
-Each case is individual and fact dependant and the aim should be to arrive at a decision which is best for you, in the particular circumstances of your case.
+Each case is individual and fact dependent and the aim should be to arrive at a decision which is best for you, in the particular circumstances of your case.